Combined Heat and Power Partnership

 The Catalog of CHP Technologies provides an overview of how CHP systems work and the key concepts of efficiency and power-to-heat ratios.
 It also provides information about the cost and performance characteristics of five commercially available CHP prime movers.

-The CHP Emissions Calculator calculates the difference between the anticipated carbon dioxide (CO2), sulfur dioxide (SO2), nitrogen oxide (NOx), and carbon dioxide equivalent (CO2e) emissions from a CHP system to those of a separate heat and power system.
-The calculator also presents estimated emissions reductions as metric tons of carbon equivalent and emissions from passenger vehicles.
+The CHP Emissions Calculator calculates the difference between the anticipated carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), sulfur dioxide (SO2), and nitrogen oxide (NOx) emissions from a CHP system to those of a separate heat and power system.
+The calculator also presents estimated emissions reductions as metric tons of carbon dioxide equivalent (CO2e) and emissions from passenger vehicles.

 dCHPP (CHP Policies and incentives database) is an online database that allows users to search for CHP policies and incentives by state or at the federal level.